bitty7/moe-trading-system/docs/FINANCIAL_METRICS.md

 ## 🧪 Evaluation Notes

-- All metrics will be computed **per company** and **aggregated globally** across tickers.
+- Compute metrics both **per ticker** and **at the portfolio level**.
 - Risk-free rate is assumed to be 0 initially for simplicity.
 - Each daily decision (Buy/Hold/Sell) affects a simulated position, which affects the portfolio value.
 - Backtesting uses **daily closing prices**, with assumptions on transaction logic defined in the simulator.

+Recommended comparison outputs:
+- A table summarizing portfolio-level metrics for each run (LLM vs non-LLM)
+- Per-ticker breakdowns to diagnose differences
+- Time series plots of equity curves and drawdowns

 ---

 ## 🛠️ Implementation Tip

-Implement all metric calculations inside: backend/evaluation/metrics.py
+Implement all metric calculations inside: `backend/evaluation/metrics.py`.

 Daily trade logs, cash/position changes, and value snapshots should be stored during the backtest process to allow:
 - Post-hoc analysis